-You’ve got a great investment idea but you can’t fund it yourself and you don’t want to take out a loan.
+You’ve got a great investment idea, but you can’t fund it yourself, and you don’t want to take out a loan.
 You want to get others involved to finance your investment.

-You’re thinking to yourself that’s a lot of work and money.
+You think that’s a lot of work and money.
 There must be some way around it.

 I am going to offer an extreme word of caution right here…